Spectrum Energy Research Corp

 One Data File

-All element, compound, and isotope data lives in spectrum-data.js.
+All element, compound, and isotope classifications live in a single JavaScript file: spectrum-data.js.
 One source of truth.
-Charts load it.
+Every chart loads it.
 Researchers can download it.
-Contributions go through a defined QC process.
+A built-in self-validation block verifies data integrity on every load.
+Contributions go through a defined quality control process before merging.

 GitHub Repository

-All source files, charts, and documentation are publicly available.
-Git history provides a verified record of every change.
-The website is the front door — not the only access.
+All source files, interactive charts, and documentation are publicly available with full version history.
+Git provides a verified, tamper-evident record of every change.
+The website is the front door to the research — but not the only access point.

 Non-Profit Mission